ejwohlers/dotnix/README.md

-# 🧙‍♂️ My Modular Nix Flake Setup
+# ✨ dotnix — My Modular Nix Dotfiles

+Welcome to `dotnix`, my personal Nix-powered setup for dotfiles, dev environments, system configuration, and terminal aesthetic goodness.

-Welcome to my personal **dotfiles, dev environments, and system config** — powered entirely by [Nix](https://nixos.org/) and [flake-parts](https://github.com/hercules-ci/flake-parts).
+It’s clean.
+It’s reproducible.
+And it vibes hard. 💻💚 Welcome to my personal **dotfiles, dev environments, and system config** — powered entirely by [Nix](https://nixos.org/) and [flake-parts](https://github.com/hercules-ci/flake-parts).
 This setup is 🔥 reproducible, portable, and *a little bit magical*.

 ## ✨ Features